argonautproject/scheduling/source/pages/patient-scheduling.md

 This operation puts to appointment in a hold status to temporarily prevent the appointment from being booked by another client.
 This optional step may be needed to allow the end-user to complete additional steps such as end user data entry before the booking can be completed.

-{% include img.html img="diagrams/Slide31.png" caption="Figure:  Hold Appointment" %}
+{% include img.html img="diagrams/Slide31.png" caption="Hold Appointment" %}

  The Client sends a hold request operation using the id of selected proposed appointment as the input parameter.
 The Server determines if and how long the appointment can be held and returns the Appointment resource with with an updated status if successful.
 The [Releasing Holds](#releasing-holds) section below describes how to release the hold before it expires.
 See the [Appointment State Diagram](state-diagram.html) for further details on statuses.